nicholasferguson/Display.Quaternion.Rotation/README.md

 This complex number interface reduces a multiplication of quaternions to a 'pure quaternion'

-## 'Complex Number Interface' to generate multication algorithm for quaternions
+## 'Complex Number Interface' to generate multiplication algorithm for quaternions

 When a quaternion multiplies a 2nd quaternion, Hamilton used 'exterior product'. <br>
 Quaternion 1: [a0,a1,a3,a4] <br>